Family: Adenoviridae

 Genome organization and replication

 The genes coding protein IX and V occur only in mastadenoviruses.
 Protein IX, as well as cementing the hexons on the outer surface of the capsid, also acts as a transcriptional activator, takes part in nuclear re-organization, and is involved in the final stages of virus entry (Strunze et al., 2011).
-However, the protein IX gene is missing from polar bear adenovirus 1, as identified in deceased polar bears in two independent cases in Berlin and Budapest (Dayaram et al., 2018Böszörményi et al., 2020).
-Protein V is not only a core protein but, in association with cellular protein p32, is involved in transport of viral DNA into the nucleus of the infected cell.
+Not only does protein V reinforce capsid and enhance genome release from disrupted particles, but it is also involved, in association with cellular protein p32, in transport of viral DNA into the nucleus of the infected cell (Matthews and Russell 1998, Martín-González et al., 2023).

-Human adenovirus 52 (HAdV-52, species Human mastadenovirus G) is one of only three known human mastadenoviruses (the other two are human adenovirus 40 [HAdV-40] and human adenovirus 41 [HAdV-41], both species Human mastadenovirus F) that are equipped with both a long and a short fiber (Jones et al., 2007), whereas there is an entire lineage of monkey mastadenoviruses that have this feature (Podgorski et al., 2016).
+Human adenovirus 52 (HAdV-52, species Mastadenovirus russelli) is one of only three known human mastadenoviruses (the other two are human adenovirus 40 [HAdV-40] and human adenovirus 41 [HAdV-41], Mastadenovirus faecale) that are equipped with both a long and a short fiber (Jones et al., 2007), whereas there is an entire lineage of monkey mastadenoviruses that have this feature (Podgorski et al., 2016).
 The long fiber of HAdV-52 binds to CAR, and the short fiber knob can use polysialic acid as a receptor on target cells, indicating a dual tropism (Lenman et al., 2018).
 Similarly, the long fiber of HAdV-40 and HAdV-41 is also CAR-binding, but the short fiber uses heparin sulphate as the cellular receptor (Rajan et al., 2021).

 Biology